ARCLeeds/arcleeds.github.io/blog/_posts/2023-01-16-wsl2spackapptainer.md

 ### Why I'm off piste...

 This is the point I realise that what I thought I understood about how espressomd integrated with waLBerla was total nonsense, and I'd been digging an interesting shaped hole all this time.
-The integration isn't present in the main fork, and when it is included, it pulls in its own copy of waLBerla rather than uses an existing build version!
+The integration isn't present in the main fork, and when it is included, it pulls in its own copy of waLBerla rather than using an existing build version!
 Ah well, at least we know we've got all the pieces in places for this to work...

 ### Actually installing py-espresso with waLBerla support